Whether you're setting up a landing page for the first time or the billionth time, it's easy to forget something.

 People always say that you should use a "compelling" image.
 But what the heck does "compelling" mean if you don't already know?
 The best landing page images are ones that tell you what lies behind the landing page.
 So if people will get an ebook on Facebook Advertising, your image should be a high quality visual representation of that ebook on Facebook Advertising.
 You wouldn't put a high quality stock photo of, say, a beach, even if your offer promises to get the person who downloaded it a raise, which'll end up allowing that person to take vacation.
 Make sense?

 You should never optimize your marketing for the best-case scenarios -- trust me, it never works that way in real life.
 So even if you've chosen a perfect image for your landing page, it's possible it won't show up.
 Maybe there's something wrong with your visitor's browser.
 Maybe there's something wrong with your website.
 Whatever the reason is, just make sure you have a backup plan: adding alt-text to your images.
-Bonus: That text is crawlable, so it could give search engines one extra little reason to feature you in search.
+Bonus: That text is crawlable, so it could give search engines one extra little reason to feature you in search results.

 Your form doesn't need to be short or long to be effective -- it just needs to match the goal you have for the page.
 So if you want a lot of contacts from your form but don't really care how high quality they are, keep the form short.
 If you care for quality over quantity, make it longer.
 The key is to know your landing page goal and stick by it with your form length.